Sending Live Data to XGRAPH

 2. In the initialization section of your program, open the socket with:

-Where socno is an integer socket number, such as 13330 .
+Where socnum is an integer socket number, such as 13330 .

-3. Everywhere that you want to write data to XGRAPH, where you normally wrote to a graph-file with:
+3. Everywhere that you want to write data to XGRAPH, where you would normally write to a graph-file with:

 Replace with:

-(Note that you can send any XGRAPH command through the socket
+(Note that you can send most any XGRAPH command through the socket

 that you would normally write to a plot-file, such as: